Analeidi/AI-Capstone/index.md

  Even more interestingly, each word that has a close relationship with another will have similar tokens.
 The embedding space refers to how the tokens will be saved physically closer to each other if they are close in meaning.
 The following is not from our model but does a good job at demonstrating what embedding space is.
  ![Image](embedding.png) *Anzor Gozalishvili https://www.anz2.blog/nlp/relations-in-bert-embedding-space/*

  After the input embedding, each word goes through a positional encoding which looks specifically to where the word is positioned at in the phrase and thus provides additional context.
-An important aspect of the transformer input is that it can take all words in the comment/question at once unlike the BRNN that has to take each word at a time.
-This makes transformers significantly faster to train.

 #### Encoder
 The comment/question is now ready for the encoder!
 The encoder has two layers: the attention layer and the feed forward layer.
 ##### Multi-Head Attention Layer